 If you cannot use a network provider during a disaster, our plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.
-If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
-Please see Chapter 5, Section 2.5, for more information.

 SECTION 4 What if you are billed directly for the full cost of your services?